catid/lllm/playbooks/README.md

 ## Ansible Setup

-Add your user password to `sudo.yml` and run the following commands.
+Add your user password to `sudo.yml` and run the following commands to install the code and conda environment on each machine:

 ```bash
 cd playbooks